meituan/YOLOv6/deploy/NCNN/Android/README.md

 # ncnn-android-yolov6

-The yolov6 object detection in `Android` .
+The YOLOv6 object detection demo of `Android`.
+You can directly download apk file from [Android Demo here](https://github.com/meituan/YOLOv6/releases/download/0.4.0/yolov6-android-demo.apk), many thanks to [triple Mu](https://github.com/triple-Mu).

 This is a sample ncnn android project, it depends on ncnn library and opencv